gyselax/gyselalibxx/src/geometryRTheta/advection/README.md

 The advection field can be computed thanks to the AdvectionFieldFinder operator.
 This operator returns both expressions of the advection field (see [advection\_field\_rtheta](./../advection_field/README.md)).

-- If the advection field is directly expressed on the $`(e_x, e_y)`$ basis of the physical domain, no treatment is needed in the BslAdvectionRTheta operator.
+- If the advection field is directly expressed on the $`(e_x, e_y)`$ basis of the physical domain, no treatment is needed in the BslAdvectionPolar operator.

 - If the advection field is expressed on the $`(e_r, e_\theta)`$ contravariant basis of the logical domain, then we need to compute the advection field on the $`(e_x, e_y)`$ basis to advect in the physical domain.